Peng2001200173/Supplementary_Material/README.md

 # Supplementary_Material
+There are the Supplementary Materials of the article, which cited as "Zhang, P., Zhang, Z., Yang, J. et al. Machine Learning Prediction of Ore Deposit Genetic Type Using Magnetite Geochemistry.
+Nat Resour Res (2022). https://doi.org/10.1007/s11053-022-10146-4".
 Detailed descriptions are as follows:
 Supplementary Material 1: Table S1.
 LA–ICP‒MS trace element compositions of magnetite from published literature.
 Supplementary Material 2: Table S2.
 Processed LA–ICP‒MS data used to build the model, Table S3.
 The training data in the study.